WilliamSault/CA-Webstore-POM/README.md

 You can do this by running the shell script `RunTests.sh` or `RunTests.sh`

+## Cucumber implementation

+Feature files can be excuted from the features folder.
+The step definitions can also be found here.

+In order to change between the normal and cucumber execution.
+You need to copy and paste the contents of the `conf.cucumber.js` into the `conf.js`.
+Then execute them as normal.

 ## Visulising the tests

 An extra option is to visualise the test cases being ran.
 To do this you need a [VNC viewer](https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla?hl=en).
 I recommend using the chrome extension or, for mulitple desktops at once, download the desktop version.